autoplot/documentation/javadoc/org/autoplot/metatree/IstpMetadataModel.md

-# org.autoplot.metatree.IstpMetadataModelMetadata model for ISTP conventions.
-For example, FIELDNAM is mapped to QDataSet.NAME, SCALEMIN is
+# org.autoplot.metatree.IstpMetadataModel

- mapped to TYPICAL_MIN, etc.  When LaTeX fragments are found in axis titles {@code (s.contains("^{") || s.contains("_{"))}, then this is converted into Granny control strings.
+Metadata model for ISTP conventions.
+For example, FIELDNAM is mapped to QDataSet.NAME, SCALEMIN is mapped to TYPICAL_MIN, etc.  When LaTeX fragments are found in axis titles {@code (s.contains("^{") || s.contains("_{"))}, then this is converted into Granny control strings.

-IstpMetadataModel( )
+# IstpMetadataModel( )

 ***